Which of these Leadership Personality Styles Best Describes You?

 You should know Les McKeown by now: the author of Predictable Success, which I discussed in the article on predictable success.
 Today, I want to look at his idea of the four leadership personality styles.
 And, in particular, I want to look at why you need to know which describes you best.

-Just to recap, in McKeown’s terms, a business doesn’t need to be just successful.
+Just to recap, in McKeown’s terms, a workplace doesn’t need to be just successful.
 It needs to be predictably successful: its success needs to be maintainable, scalable, and repeatable.
 Otherwise it isn’t success at all.

-And this sort of success only comes once your business realises the necessary structures and processes to ensure it operates with autonomy.
+And this sort of success only comes once your workplace realises the necessary structures and processes to ensure it operates with autonomy.
 These structures help you to maintain efficiency, productivity, service, profitability, staff morale, and a whole host of beneficial qualities.

 The Four Leadership Personality Styles – and Why You Need Them.